 - Make sure the two small clips on the front of the carrier are hanging at armpit height.
 When you close and tighten the clips on the front, the top edges of the pockets level with the wearer’s armpits.
 The top edge is now horizontal and the neck/head will be well supported.

 Wear the waist band high (!)

-Wear the waistband high and tighten it so the weight is effectively distributed across your entire upper body and your shoulders are not bearing all the weight.
+Wear the waistband high (on your lower ribcage level) and tighten it so the weight is effectively distributed across your entire upper body and your shoulders are not bearing all the weight.

 The waistband is often incorrectly referred to as a hip band, which results in people having the tendency to wear it too low.
-It’s really important to wear this band high around your waist.
+It’s really important to wear this band high around your waist (on your lower ribcage level).
 The pockets will then hang further over the band, making sure the babies end up in a good M-position, with their knees nice and high and the fabric stretched tightly across their backs.
 Many users even opt to wear the band just below the breasts, as is shown on this photograph.

 Carry the babies upright in the carrier